technote-space/package-version-check-action/README.md

 If you forget to update the package.json version, publishing the npm package will fail.

 ![Failed](https://raw.githubusercontent.com/technote-space/ga-package-version-checker/images/screenshot-4.png)

+If you are invoking an action by pushing a tag, you have to do following steps again.

+1. Delete pushed tag
+1. Update package.json version
+1. Commit and tag again
+1. Push

+This is very troublesome.

 This `GitHub Action` updates the version in package.json based on the tag name automatically.
 So you don't have to worry about the version in package.json.